M.P.H., Emory University

 B.S., Emory University

 Jimmy Dills is a research associate II at the Georgia Health Policy Center (GHPC).
 He works to improve public health by advancing a Health in All Policies perspective of decision-making.
 His areas of expertise are health impact assessment (HIA) and healthy community design.

-Dills serves on the steering committee for the Society of Practitioners of Health Impact Assessment, the board of directors for the Atlanta Chapter of the Congress for the New Urbanism, and was formerly an instructor for the Public Health and Built Environment course offered jointly through Emory’s Rollins School of Public Health and Georgia Tech’s School of City and Regional Planning.
+Dills serves on the steering committees for the Society of Practitioners of Health Impact Assessment and the Georgia Healthy Homes Coalition.
+He is also a frequent guest lecturer on built environment and health topics at Emory’s Rollins School of Public Health and Georgia Tech’s School of City and Regional Planning.